$E_{d(d)} \times \mathbb{R}^+$ Generalised Geometry, Connections and M theory: Introduction

-A related approach to realising $\Edd$ symmetries is based on the double field theory of Hull and Zwiebach~\cite{dft}, which describes string backgrounds in terms of fields on a doubled spacetime that admits an action of $O(d,d)$.
+A related approach to realising $\Edd$ symmetries is based on the double field theory of Hull and Zwiebach~\cite{dft}, which describes string backgrounds in terms of fields on a doubled spacetime that admits an action of $O(d,d)$, and also connects to earlier work by Duff~\cite{duff-string}, Tseytlin~\cite{tseytlin} and Siegel~\cite{siegel}.
 The dynamics~\cite{dft2} are ultimately encoded in a version of a curvature tensor (first constructed by Siegel~\cite{siegel} and introduced from a different perspective in~\cite{JLP}) provided the fields are required to satisfy the ``strong constraint'', or ``section condition''.
-This implies that they depend on only half the coordinates, so locally the theory is equivalent to $O(d,d)\times\bbR^+$ generalised geometry described in~\cite{CSW1}.
+This implies that they depend on only half the coordinates, so locally the theory is equivalent to the $O(d,d)\times\bbR^+$ generalised geometry described in~\cite{CSW1}.
 (Interestingly, in the double field theory realisations of the mass-deformed type IIA theory~\cite{dft-mass} and of generic Scherk--Schwarz reductions~\cite{dft-ss} the strong constraint can be slightly weakened, and so the relation to generalised geometry becomes less clear.)

-The corresponding formulation of M theory with $\Edd$ groups was introduced by Berman and Perry~\cite{BP4d} for the cases of $d=4$.
-This was then extended to $d=5$ in~\cite{BP5d} and subsequently to $d=6,7$ in~\cite{BPW}, using the $E_{11}$ non-linear formalism of~\cite{West-conj}.
-In these papers a bosonic action is constructed systematically by first writing terms in first-order derivatives of the generalised metric in a generic $\Edd$ form.
-Coefficients are fixed by requiring gauge and diffeomorphism invariance upon restriction to dependence on $d$ coordinates, and remarkably the resulting expression matches the supergravity action up to integration by parts.
+The corresponding formulation of M theory with $\Edd$ groups was introduced by Berman and Perry~\cite{BP4d} for the case of $d=4$, following earlier work by Duff and Lu~\cite{duff-lu} (see also~\cite{OL}).
+This was extended to $d=5$ in~\cite{BP5d} and subsequently to $d=6,7$ in~\cite{BPW}, using the $E_{11}$ non-linear formalism of~\cite{West-conj} (while the relation to $O(d,d)$ double field theory was discussed in~\cite{thompson}).
+In these papers a bosonic action is constructed in terms of first-order derivatives of the generalised metric in a generic $\Edd$ form by brute force.
+Arbitrary coefficients are fixed by requiring diffeomorphism invariance upon restriction to dependence on $d$ coordinates, and the resulting expression matches the supergravity action up to integration by parts.
 This coordinate restriction means that locally the generalised geometrical theory constructed here is equally applicable to the double field theory approach to M theory.
-In this work we derive the $\Edd$ form of the action directly in terms of the scalar curvature of the generalised connection, which is therefore automatically invariant.
-We also find a generic $\Edd$ covariant form of the ``section condition''~\cite{BP-alg} that encodes the restriction of the M theory version of double field theory to $d$ coordinates.
+In this work we are able to derive the $\Edd$ form of the action directly in terms of the scalar curvature of the generalised connection, which is therefore automatically invariant.
+Furthermore, we find a generic $\Edd$ covariant form of the ``section condition''~\cite{BP-alg} that encodes the restriction of the M theory version of double field theory to $d$ coordinates.